harithaciril/Netflix-Data-Advanced-SQL-Project/README.md

 **Objective:** Retrieve content added to Netflix in the last 5 years.

-### 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'
+### 7. Find All Movies/TV Shows by Director 'Scott Stewart'

 ```sql
 SELECT *